Executive Social Presence as a GTM Pipeline Lever

 - “We went from 10 to 40 people this year.
 Three things I wish I’d done differently.”

 The key is specificity.
 Generic “leadership lessons” posts perform poorly.
 Specific stories with real details perform well.
+We analyzed engagement rates and found that posts with a specific anecdote or named decision outperformed abstract advice posts by roughly 3x.

 Customer Stories